burlachenkok/burtorch/README_5_BUILTIN_GITHUB_ACTIONS.md

 ## Activate CI action after your Commit

-To activate CI please add the following text to the commit message:
+To activate CI, please add the following text to the commit message:

 | If the commit message contains | Action                                                                                              |
 |----------------------------|-----------------------------------------------------------------------------------------------------|